XXVII. One Needs No Paradise When the Rain Falls

 I am the sluice of dead scrolls and songs,

-I am the sluice of dead scrolls and songs,+I am the tongue of what exists,
+I am the tongue of what exists,

 Whose secrets are whispered and not heard.